-When we look through traditional Tarot, 2 cards employ a ‘scale’; the six of coins and The Justice card.
+When we look through traditional Tarot, 2 cards utilize a ‘scale’; the Six of Coins and The Justice card.

 The image on the six of coins card usually makes people uncomfortable.
-Here we have a nicely dressed person standing on a street passing out money to people who look despondent; they’re dressed like beggars, sitting on the ground, i.e., ‘lower’ than the nicely dressed person, and they have their hands out in an ‘asking’ gesture.
-And the nicely dressed person is using a scale to measure out how much they give.
+Here we have a nicely dressed person standing on a street passing out money to people who look despondent.
+They’re dressed like beggars, sitting on the ground, i.e., ‘lower’ than the nicely clothed person, and they have their hands out in an ‘asking’ gesture.
+And the beautifully groomed person is using a scale to measure out how much they give.
 Can you imagine walking down the street, giving out money to homeless people, but first checking your balance, right in front of them?
 It’s a bit grim.

 The second card featuring scales is The Justice card.
 Here we see a person sitting upright on a throne, staring straight out of the image at you, holding a sword in one hand and scales in the other.
 They seem like they’re in charge, and they carry two critical symbols, both attached to money, power, and authority.

 The Egyptian Book of the Dead (approx 1550 BCE), aka The Book of Emerging Forth Into the Light, describes the process the soul goes through as it moves through Duat, or the lands of the Dead, before entering the Afterlife.
 A central image is the scale of Ma’at being used to weigh the heart of the deceased against the Feather of Truth.
 Ma’at was a Goddess who was the living embodiment of truth.
-We get the words matter, material, meter, etc. from Her name.
+We get the words matter, material, and meter from the name ’Ma’at.
 She was the embodiment of reality – or what was tangibly real.
 If the heart weighs more than the feather, it is thrown to the Goddess Ammit, who would either eat it or throw it in a lake of fire.
 Ammit was depicted as a lion/crocodile/hippo-the three biggest predators of the Egyptian world.
 Her name translates to “Great of Death.”
 Either way, the soul would be destroyed forever.
 The process is overseen by Anubis, a man with the head of a black wolf.
 He was a psychopomp-like Hermes- who shuttled souls from place to place and protected the Dead on their journey.
 The results are written down by Thoth, the scribe of the Gods.
 He was the living embodiment of thought and the stuff of the mind.
 It’s where we get the word thought from.

 This idea of reaping the harvest of our deeds sits very comfortably with the Jewish holiday of Yom Kippur, literally translated as The Day of Atonement.
 For Jews, this is the start of their New Year.
 And during this season, they will fast, pray, and attempt to atone to their G-d for any misdeeds over the last 12 months.
 In other words, they start out their year with the cleanest conscious possible, before heading into the hardest part, Winter.
 This symbolism is potent to me, especially when we step back and look at other myths that are playing out at this time of year.